nham/wabbo_old_old/notes/metric.md

-% Notes on multivariable analysis
+% Notes on metric space topology

-## Metric space topology

 Metric spaces are an abstract characterization of spaces equipped with a notion of distance.
 To each pair of elements we assign a number, the *distance*, between the two points.
 We must employ the real numbers to quantify distance since the length of the diagonal of a unit square is irrational, and it would be silly to lay out a theory of distance that could not account for the euclidean plane.
-We also only make use of the nonnegative reals, since it's not clear how to interpret *negative* distance (how, exactly, would -5 distance differ from +5 distance?).
+We also only make use of the nonnegative reals, since it's not clear how to interpret *negative* distance.

 Let $X$ be a set, and let $X_k$ for $k \leq |X|$ be the set of all subsets of $X$ with cardinality $k$.
 For example, $X_1$ is the collection of all singletons, and $X_0$ is a set consisting of the empty set.